alexzhang77/alexzhang77.github.io/_pages/about.md

   - /about.html
 ---

-I am a M.S. student in the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu) at the [University of Washington](https://www.washington.edu).
-I recieved my undergraduate degree in Computer Science from the University of Washington as well.
+I am an M.S. student in the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu) at the [University of Washington](https://www.washington.edu).
+I received my undergraduate degree in Computer Science from the University of Washington.
 Currently, I am conducting research as a member of the [Control & Trustworthy Robotics Lab](https://depts.washington.edu/ctrl/index.html) and the [Robot Learning Lab](https://robotlearning.cs.washington.edu) at the University of Washington.
-My research aims to develop scalable, efficient, and trustworthy AI-driven perception systems for real-world applications, specifically in aerial detection, robotic manipulation, and autonomous systems.
+My research aims to develop scalable, efficient, and trustworthy AI-driven perception systems for real-world applications, including aerial detection, robotic manipulation, and autonomous systems.

 ---